Corneacare Logo

 Aqueous deficiency occurs because of reduced aqueous production from the lacrimal glands but only accounts for a tenth of all dry eye disease.
 In contrast, evaporative dry eye is due to a deficient tear film lipid layer, which increases tear evaporation.
 It is caused by meibomian gland dysfunction, and occurs in over 85% of dry eye disease.2

-Symptoms of dry eye include dryness, watery eyes, excessive tearing, eye redness, and blurred vision.
-Common risk factors for dry eye include age, female sex, low humidity environments, systemic medications, and autoimmune diseases.
+Common risk factors for dry eye include age, being female, low-humidity environments, certain medications, and autoimmune diseases.
 Lastly, wearing contact lenses is also a risk factor for dry eye.3

-Most importantly, dry eye disease is a chronic condition and therefore requires long-term management.
+Most importantly, dry eye disease is a chronic condition requiring long-term management.
 Treatment usually consists of eyelid hygiene, lifestyle modifications, humidification, tear replacement, improved nutrition, and anti-inflammatory ocular agents.
-Check out CorneaCare’s eyelid hygiene products that are clean, convenient and effective against dry eye disease.
-For tear replacement, check out CorneaCare’s Recover Preservative-Free Artificial Tears.

 eyelid hygiene all rounder